VladLavysh/VladLavysh/README.md

 ## 🌱 What I'm Currently Learning

 I have a favorite quote: 'Advance a little each day.'
 I'm always eager to learn and grow.
-Currently, I'm diving deeper into web development to close some gaps and learn new technologies such as Angular, Python with Django, and supporting tools.
+Currently, I'm diving deeper into web development to close some gaps and learn new technologies such as Angular and .Net platform, and supporting tools.

 ## 🔭 Personal Projects